-(1) Street setback
+(1) Front Setback

-- (a) A street setback is measured from the lot line that contains the lot's primary access from a:

-- (i) Highway;

-- (ii) City street; or

-- (iii) County road.

-- (b) A street setback is measured from the street right-of-way to a line parallel to and measured perpendicularly from the street right-of-way at the depth prescribed for each zone.
+- (a) A front setback is required from the lot line that contains the lot's primary access from a: - (i) highway; - (ii) City street; - (iii) County road; or - (iv) a private road that appears on the County's private road list. - (b) A front setback is measured from the street right-of-way to a line parallel to and measured perpendicularly from the street right-of-way at the depth prescribed for each zone.

-(2) Side street setback
+(2) Secondary Front Setback

-- (a) A side street setback is measured from a lot line that contains the lot's primary access from a: - (i) minor access; - (ii) dead-end street; or - (iii) a private road that appears on the County's private road list. - (b) A side street setback is measured from the street right-of-way or the outer boundary of the road easement to a line parallel to and measured perpendicularly from that boundary at the depth prescribed for each zone.
+- (a) A secondary front setback is required from a lot line that does not contain the lot's primary access but has frontage on a: - (i) highway; - (ii) City street; - (iii) County road; or - (iv) a private road that appears on the County's private road list. - (b) The secondary front setback is always 10 feet, except where the secondary front setback would be opposite the front setback, a rear setback is required if it would be larger than a secondary front setback (see, e.g, through lot in Figure 14.28.060-2).

-(3) Interior side setback
+(3) Interior Side Setback

-- (a) All lot lines that are not front or rear lot lines must be considered interior side lot lines for the purpose of measuring setbacks. - (b) The interior side setback is measured from the side lot line adjacent to another property to a line parallel to and measured perpendicularly from the side lot lines at the depth prescribed for each zone. - (c) Exception: No interior side setback is required between individual units within a townhouse building, where allowed.
+(a) An interior side setback is required from all lot lines that do not have front or rear setbacks.

+- (b) The interior side setback is measured from the interior side lot line adjacent to another property to a line parallel to and measured perpendicularly from the interior side lot lines at the depth prescribed for each zone. - (c) Exception: No interior side setback is required between individual units within a townhouse building, where allowed.

-(4) Rear setback
+(4) Rear Setback

-- (a) The rear setback is measured from the rear lot line to a line parallel to and measured perpendicularly from the rear lot line at the depth prescribed for each zone. - (b) Not all lot shapes require rear setbacks, e.g., triangle lots (see 14.28.060(3)). - (c) In the case of an irregularly shaped lot, a line within the lot the length of the minimum lot width in the zone, parallel to and most distant from the front lot line, is considered the rear lot line for purposes of determining required setbacks and for interpretation of other provisions of this code (see Figure 14.28.060-6).
+- (a) A rear setback is required from the lot line opposite the lot line having the front setback. - (b) The rear setback is measured from a line parallel to and measured perpendicularly from the rear lot line at the depth prescribed for each zone. - (c) Not all lot shapes require rear setbacks, e.g., triangle lots (see 14.28.060(3)).

-14.28.060 Setbacks on Typical Lot Configurations
+14.28.060 Typical lot configurations

 - 1 This entire section is new material, intended to illustrate the most common lot shapes and configurations that applicants encounter. - Existing code contains front, side, and rear setbacks.
-The front setback was measured from the street, but for a lot that was not adjacent to a street, the front setback was measured from the boundary line that contained a dedicated access. - 1 Under this revision, setbacks are labeled "street" instead of "front," to convey the rationale for the larger setback-the frontage of the lot on the street.
+The front setback was measured from the street, but for a lot that was not adjacent to a street, the front setback was measured from the boundary line that contained a dedicated access. - Under this revision, setbacks are labeled "street" instead of "front," to convey the rationale for the larger setback-the frontage of the lot on the street.
 In the case of a lot with frontage on multiple streets, the same setback applies to both streets.
-In the case of a flag lot that does not abut a street, no street setback (nor "front" setback) is required.
+In the case of a flag lot that does not abut a street, no front setback is required.